williamngan/pts/guide/md/_0800_Sound.md

 ##### Click to play and visualize sounds of drum, tambourine, and flute from Philharmonia Orchestra.

-In a similar way, we can access the frequency domain data by `frequencyDomain` and `frequencyDomainTo`.
+In a similar way, we can access the frequency domain data by [`freqDomain`](#play-sound) and [`freqDomainTo`](#play-sound).
 The frequency bins are calculated by an algorithm called Fast Fourier Transform (FFT).
 The FFT size is usually 2 times the bin size and they need to be multiples of 2.
 (Recall that we set bin size to 128 earlier).
 You can quickly test it with a single line of code:

 ```
 form.points( sound.freqDomainTo( space.size ) );